campusjam/campusjam.github.io/index.md

   * [Milestone 3: Collections and Page Functionality](#milestone-3-collections-and-page-functionality)

-# About Campus Jam
+# About Campusjam

-Campus Jam is a Meteor application providing musical profiles for the University of Hawaii community.
+Campusjam is a Meteor application providing musical profiles for the University of Hawaii community.

 This app is running on [Meteor](http://campusjam.meteorapp.com/).